 Boston Brewing Co is the place for lunch in Denmark.
 It’s always crowded with couples, families, and friends.

-I love the ways that the Boston Brewery contributes to the sustainability of Denmark; the local Parks use the empty grain bags for invasive weed collection, spent grain is given to local farmers to feed their stock, and local produce is used in their restaurant whenever possible.
+I love how the Boston Brewery contributes to the sustainability of Denmark – the local parks use empty grain bags for invasive weed collection, spent grain is given to local farmers to feed their stock, and local produce is used in their restaurant whenever possible.

-The playground is popular with children, and the outside area fills up fast.
+If it’s not raining – the playground is popular with children, and the outside area fills up fast.
 Therefore, I’d recommend booking ahead.
+It’s also dog-friendly with your pups being allowed outside.

 Day Trip to Walpole

 Walpole is only a 45-minute drive from Denmark, making it ideal for a day trip.
-Visit the Valley of the Giants Tree Top Walk, Peaceful Bay, or one of the many other attractions.
+Visit the Valley of the Giants Tree Top Walk to see spectacular Tingle Trees, Peaceful Bay, or one of the many other attractions.

 This guide on things to do in Walpole provides other ideas on what to do on your day trip there.
 Combine this with the Youngs Sidings to Walpole Scenic Drive.